Oak Furnitureland Group Limited

 We continue to evolve and develop more flexible shift patterns and hybrid working, which continues to promote a better work life balance and gender equality.

-I declare that the data presented below is accurate as of 5th April 2017.
+I declare that the data presented in this report is accurate and in line with mandatory requirements.

 Chief Executive Officer

-* Gender Pay Gap Explained
+Gender Pay Gap Explained